The Trail Magic & Medicine Tour

 Get In Touch!

 Want to connect with Charlie while he’s on the trail?
-Please get in touch via this form if you:
+Please get in touch via this form!

 Please note: If you want to hike with Charlie you need to be able to keep up with his pace.
 This isn’t a guided tour or an event.
 You’ll need to sign an insurance and media waiver and understand that you’ll travel at your own risk organizing your own transit to and from the trail, bringing all of your own food, water, shelter, medical, emergency supplies, and support.